Backstage Pass

 As the pandemic enters its third year and vaccines and boosters become normalized, “…people are slowly starting to ‘live’ again, seeing friends and family and even attending—or planning to attend—live events,” according to a recent Bankrate.com poll.
 Consumers have missed the excitement of live programming, from graduations to conventions, but after several years under lockdown, audiences are cautious.
 Their hesitancy poses a challenge for event planners who are being asked to mitigate that anxiety and host well-attended live events.
 In this blog post, we'll help you do just that by sharing some best practices for overcoming audience hesitation in a post-pandemic world.

-The biggest and most obvious change in event planning, post-Covid, is that most events are now hybrid—which means you're now planning for two audiences: in-person and remote.
+The biggest and most obvious change in event planning, post-Covid, is that most events are now hybrid—which means you're planning for two audiences: in-person and remote.
 The key to wowing both audience segments is interactivity.
-You'll need to ensure that remote audiences can be seen and heard in the event space, and you’ll want to include hybrid-focused events like trivia or virtual/in-person karaoke to bring your disparate audiences together.
+You'll need to ensure that remote audiences can be seen and heard in the event space, and you’ll want to include hybrid-focused activities like trivia or virtual/in-person karaoke to bring your disparate audiences together.
 Event planners should embrace technology and innovation as part of their live programming—even if they don't have a remote audience.
-As one respondent suggested in the same United Talent Agency survey: "[Event organizers should] blend the real world with the digital world to enhance the experience.
-This could be everything from deepening the experience with social media to augmented reality/virtual reality."
+As one respondent suggested in the same United Talent Agency survey: “[Event organizers should] blend the real world with the digital world to enhance the experience.
+This could be everything from deepening the experience with social media to augmented reality/virtual reality.”
 READ: THE POWER OF INTERACTIVITY: 10 CREATIVE WAYS TO ENGAGE YOUR HYBRID AUDIENCE

 People haven't had live networking opportunities in nearly two years, and they are yearning for the chance to build new relationships, learn, and connect on a personal level with their colleagues and other professionals.
 Remind your attendees why live events are unique by making ample time for networking, socialization, and interpersonal connection.
-To boost attendance ahead of the event, don't forget to highlight those networking opportunities in your marketing materials.
+To boost attendance ahead of the event, highlight those networking opportunities in your marketing materials.

-• Set the standard ahead of time about vaccine requirements, mask-wearing, and social distancing based on local ordinances and your company's values—and make sure your vendors understand these expectations.
+Set the standard ahead of time about vaccine requirements, mask-wearing, and social distancing based on local ordinances and your company's values—and make sure your vendors understand these expectations.

 To learn more about how Stagedge can help you boost audience engagement at your next hybrid event, contact us and let's start talking!